-The history of Hebrew as the first language is a fascinating story that travels through Patristic, Rabbinic, and the Greek worlds.
+The history of Hebrew as the first language is a fascinating story that travels through the Patristic, Rabbinic, and Greek worlds.
 The sacredness of this language has cycled through over 2,000 years of Jewish and Christian literature.

 Well, the answer is obvious that Hebrew wasn’t the first language of mankind.
 Historical linguists could easily prove such an assertion.
 In fact, Hebrew isn’t even one of the oldest languages.
 However, perception and reality are not parallel terms in the world of religion.
 This is an investigation into the perception of Hebrew as the first language.